What is brand consistency?

 Consistent branding improves brand recognition.

 A phenomenon known as context-dependent memory states that people remember information best when they are in the original context in which they encountered that information.
-However, brand messages usually occur in a wide variety of places (online ads, business cards, outdoor signage, product packaging, emails, etc…).
+However, brand messages usually occur in various places (online ads, business cards, outdoor signage, product packaging, emails, etc…).

-This means that your brand messages often lack the necessary context that would make it easiest for people to remember them.
+This means that your brand messages often lack the necessary context to make it easiest for people to remember them.